Small-Town Tranquility

 what to see do camara de lobos village madeira portugal

-The fishing village of Camara de Lobos, on Madeira, Portugal, was actually a fluke.
+The fishing village of Camara de Lobos, on Madeira, was actually a fluke.
 I wanted to visit the Cabo Girao SkyWalk, and an easy way to go about it, turned out to be the Yellow Bus, a hop-on hop-off going from Funchal, to Camara de Lobos, to the glass platform.
 When we approached Camara de Lobos, and I spotted the harbour, I knew I had to hop-off, and explore the adorable little thing.
 It is a fairly tiny place, so it can be quickly done, if needed.
 The said harbour is probably the most striking feature.
 A small bay with colorful fishing boats, cafes lining one side, a lighthouse, and views of the sea beyond.
 From here you can take a narrow, cobblestoned street filled with cafes, restaurants, and bars, and cool street art.
 After a short while you’ll arrive at the square, in front of the main church.
 Also looked like a nice spot to take a breather.
 Returning I took the backroad running along the coast, spotting a gravel beach, and a waterfront promenade.
 From the harbour there is also a street leading up the hill, which is in the middle of the town centre, and which you in fact by now have encircled.
 For some unknown reason I didn’t do the climb, which I kind of regret, as I am thinking it would be a nice thing to do.
 If serenity is what you’re looking for, head here!

 Base yourself in Camara de Lobos or in Funchal?
 I am afraid Camara de Lobos will be too small to keep you busy for several days.
 Funchal might miss the charm in some areas, but has a lot more to offer on the to-do side.
 I’d stay in Funchal, and visit Camara de Lobos on a day trip, instead of the other way around.